 Mistake 2.
 Not discussing specific problems they enjoy resolving for clients

 Problem: You need to discuss the main problem you resolve for clients.
 Generalizations don’t work.

 Solution: Give examples as many times as possible and use simple English.
 For example, do you enjoy working with people who want to buy a house in the next three years, who have moved from a foreign country so they don’t understand the U.S. financial system, or who don’t know how to start saving in their first job out of college?
 Or maybe you prefer clients who just sold shares of their start-up and don’t know what to do with the proceeds, or who need to start saving for retirement?
 Be specific so people retain images in their heads.
 For example, make them visualize their retirement in Palm Springs.

 Mistake 3.
 They have a great 15-minute script, but they don’t do their homework about their leads.

-Problem: Your pitch won’t resonate with your prospects if you repeat a pitch by rote or you fail to provide relevant situations to the clients.
+Problem: Your pitch won’t resonate with your prospects if you repeat it by rote or fail to provide situations that are relevant to them.

 Solution: Do research about your prospects before you meet them.
 A great deal of information is available via the internet or social media.
 Then you can refer to their specific situation.
 For example, you can say, “as you have a new kid,” or “as you have just changed jobs,” or “as you have just refinanced your home.”
 When you understand the struggles they face, you can tell them about clients who faced the same and similar situations, and how you helped them.
 People think they are unique but they are going through universal problems.